SSG-DRD-IOT/intel_retail_workshop/Video_Analytics/Explore_OpenVINO.md

 ```
 - **Output and Performance**
 The output uses OpenCV to display the resulting frame with detections rendered as bounding boxes and text with vehicle attributes, license plate, detection time and fps.
-Compared to CPU acceleration, GPU acceleration is better in terms of detection time and fps.

 ![](images/GPU.PNG)
 - Press escape button to terminate